ebingrav/avwiki/Category:Assassins.md

-this allows you a chance to insta kill mobs with [Murder](Murder "wikilink"), [Backstab](Backstab "wikilink") and the like when wielding [poisoned piercing weapons](:Category:poisons "wikilink"), and is also the only way of raising your [Reputation](Reputation "wikilink") level.
+this allows you a chance to insta kill mobs with [Murder](Murder "wikilink"), [Backstab](Backstab "wikilink") and the like when wielding [poisoned piercing weapons](:Category:poisons.md "wikilink"), and is also the only way of raising your [Reputation](Reputation "wikilink") level.

 ### Worshipping